shauncarter/docs-previews/docs/index.md

 - Press the `N` key to navigate to the next page.
 - Press the `P` key to navigate to the previous page.

+These shortcuts don't work when Caps Lock is ON.

 ---

 ## Some admonitions